weka/snaptool/README.md

             retain: defaults to 4.
 This is the number of snapshots kept.
 0 disables the schedule.

-            upload: defaults to no/False - yes/True uploads the snapshot to the object store associated with the filesystem
+            upload: defaults to no/False - 'Local' or 'True' uploads a copy of the snapshot to the local object store associated with the filesystem (the tiering object store).
+'Remote' will upload a copy of the snapshot to the object store designated as 'Remote' for the filesystem.